 The upside is this type of legal dismissal of employment does qualify the former employee for unemployment benefits.
 Before filing an EEOC claim, employees should determine if their firing was one of the types of legal termination of employment or if they have legal grounds to pursue restitution.

 At-Will Employment Exceptions in Missouri

-File a Discrimination Charge with the Equal Employment Opportunity Commission in Missouri
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Missouri

 If you file a wrongful termination discrimination charge and neither mediation nor a settlement is possible, the EEOC will provide a Notice of Right to Sue.
 This will allow former employees to seek further legal guidance and begin a lawsuit.
 An attorney can tell employees how to file a charge of employment discrimination lawsuit.

 Filing a Lawsuit Against Your Employer in Missouri

 Can I file a lawsuit for wrongful termination?
 To file a lawsuit against your employer in Missouri, you must make a decision to pursue the case after receiving a Notice of Right to Sue from the EEOC.
 An attorney can explain how to file a wrongful termination lawsuit and assist in filing the correct paperwork as well as collecting the necessary evidence to prove your case.

 Evidence collected when filing a wrongful termination claim against employers includes pay stubs, hiring documents, witness accounts and written statements.
 Suing for wrongful termination in Missouri is a time-consuming process that can last over a year in some cases.
 If you decide to file a lawsuit against employees for wrongful termination, you will need to anticipate the delay between filing and receiving compensation for losses.